2003–04 Australian region cyclone season: Severe Tropical Cyclone Monty

-Tropical Cyclone Evan
+Tropical Low Evan

 Formed on 27 February and dissipated on 4 March.
 Crossed Groote Eylandt and the Northern Territory mainland, causing flooding.

 Subtropical Storm

 A subtropical cyclone formed on 2 March and crossed the coast in southeast Queensland on 5 March, bringing heavy rain and strong winds.
 A storm surge caused inundation along the coasts.

 Tropical Cyclone Nicky–Helma

 Formed on 8 March, moved west of the region on 10 March, and was renamed Helma.

 Severe Tropical Cyclone Fay

 A low-pressure system formed in the Gulf of Carpentaria and moved westward into the Timor Sea; it was named Tropical Cyclone Fay on 16 March.
 Fay was 400 km north of Wyndham and 330 kilometres west northwest of Darwin.
 There were reports along the Kimberley Coast of gale-force winds.
 On 21 March, Cyclone Fay intensified even further as the storm approached Scott Reef where significant damage occurred.
 Looping back towards the Kimberley coast, Fay – now a Category 3 system – approached to within 90 km of Broome on 25 March, before turning to the south-west.
 Broome experienced strong winds with gale-force gusts, some heavy rain and heavy seas but escaped serious damage.

 Fay then headed further away from the coast on the 25th before resuming a general southerly track on the 26th.
 Fay crossed the Pilbara coast between the pastoral stations of Pardoo and Wallal between 8 am and 9 am WST on 27 March as a Category 4 storm with estimated maximum wind gusts of around 235 km/h near the center.

 The cyclone weakened as it moved inland.
 Little wind damage was reported from the storm despite its intensity as it made landfall in a remote part of the WA coast and consequently only impacted sparsely populated pastoral and mining areas.
 As the system passed close to the Yarrie mine its translation speed reduced and some 200 workers were locked down for 8 hours in two squash courts as accommodation units were overturned, water tanks "shredded" and power lines cut.
 Fay appears to have weakened below cyclone strength on Sunday evening (28 March) between Nullagine and Telfer.

 Cyclone Fay caused extensive flooding and considerable damage.
-Fortunately, there were no deaths.
+However, no deaths were recorded.